13,000 4.0 students didn’t get into Cal Poly. Here’s who made the cut for fall 2019

 The university accepted less than a third of high school applicants, turning away more than ever before, according to data provided by the university.

-Of the nearly 54,070 first-time freshmen who applied, 15,350 were accepted and 4,850 have preliminarily accepted, according to Jim Maraviglia, Cal Poly’s associate vice provost for marketing and enrollment development.
+Of the nearly 54,070 first-time freshmen who applied, 15,350 were selected for admission and 4,850 have preliminarily accepted as of Monday, according to Jim Maraviglia, Cal Poly’s associate vice provost for marketing and enrollment development.

 Maraviglia said the university was forced to turn away 13,194 first-time freshman applicants with a GPA of 4.0 or higher.
 That’s well more than last year when more than 10,000 4.0 students were rejected.